-An easy guide on – how to create your custom light and dark wallpaper for the GNOME desktop.
+An easy guide on creating your custom light and dark wallpaper for the GNOME desktop.

-GNOME 42 brings the much-awaited light and dark theme to GNOME Desktop.
+GNOME 42 introduces the much-awaited light and dark theme to GNOME Desktop.
 It also brings the light and dark version of wallpaper, which automatically changes when you switch between light and dark themes.

-Here’s how to configure and create your own custom wallpaper for both light and dark themes in GNOME.
+Here’s how to configure and create your custom wallpaper for light and dark themes in GNOME.

 How to create custom light and dark wallpaper for GNOME

 In this method, I will tell you about an app which makes the process easier to create.
 The app’s name is “Dynamic wallpaper”.
 Let’s install it first.